ih-suarez/afs-215/week3/creating_a_server/readme.md

 2. Create a createserver.js file
 3. In a console, navigate to the directory in which you have saved your file.
 Start the server with node app.js

-Visit [localhost](Links to localhost for you.) to ensure you have achieved success.
+Visit [Link](Links to localhost for you.) to ensure you have achieved success.